syncfusion-content/blazor-docs/README.md

 ## Hotfix branch

-We will use the hotfix branch to merge the contents into both development branch ( staging) and aster branch ( live ) , the branch name will be in the pattern:  https://gitlab.syncfusion.com/content/blazor-docs/tree/hotfix/hotfix-v{last major release version}
+We will use the hotfix branch to merge the contents into both development branch ( staging) and Master branch ( live ) , the branch name will be in the pattern:  https://gitlab.syncfusion.com/content/blazor-docs/tree/hotfix/hotfix-v{last major release version}
  for example the latest hotfix branch is : https://gitlab.syncfusion.com/content/blazor-docs/tree/hotfix/hotfix-v19.2.0.55